 In other words, if someone is in the next room, and you can get their attention by simply calling their name at a normal volume, you will do so.
 However, if you have to yell to communicate with them, it’s time to use your legs.

 Key Concept: Use your legs…not your voice…to carry your message across your home.
 Be a model for what you want from your children.

 3. Commit: “I will not yell.
 I will not responding to yelling.”

 Explain to the kids that you have committed yourself to more respectful and calmer ways of talking.
 This means that you will not raise your voice and yell at them.
 If you really want a calmer, quieter home, you must be willing to model this calmer way of communicating.

 In addition, let the children know that you will no longer respond to any form of yelling or screaming, whether across the room or across the home.
 Explain, “In other words, don’t yell at us to get our attention.
 If you need our attention, come and get us and speak in a normal tone of voice.
 If you decide to yell at us, we will not respond to this.
 The more you yell, the more we will not respond.”

-Also, you must not yell yourself, and stick to it.
-This alone, will change the tone of your home very quickly!
+Also, you must not yell at yourself and stick to it.
+This alone will change the tone of your home very quickly!

 In part two of this article, I will explain how to teach the kids to play together without all the yelling and screaming.
 For now, notice what changes when you lead your children to calmer voices, rather than trying to demand a calmer home.